ga4gh/ga4gh-schemas/doc/source/schemas/biodatamethods.rst

     In the context of the GA4GH metadata schema, BioSample constitutes the central reference object.

+.. avro:record:: SearchIndividualsRequest

+  :field datasetId:
+    The dataset to search within.
+  :type datasetId: string
+  :field name:
+    Returns Individuals with the given :ref:`name <apidesign_object_names>` found by case-sensitive string matching.
+  :type name: null|string
+  :field pageSize:
+    Specifies the maximum number of results to return in a single page.
+      If unspecified, a system default will be used.
+  :type pageSize: null|int
+  :field pageToken:
+    The continuation token, which is used to page through large result sets.
+      To get the next page of results, set this parameter to the value of `nextPageToken` from the previous response.
+  :type pageToken: null|string

+  This request maps to the body of `POST /biosamples/search` as JSON.

+.. avro:record:: SearchIndividualsResponse

+  :field individuals:
+    The list of individuals.
+  :type individuals: array<org.ga4gh.models.Individual>
+  :field nextPageToken:
+    The continuation token, which is used to page through large result sets.
+      Provide this value in a subsequent request to return the next page of results.
+This field will be empty if there aren't any additional results.
+  :type nextPageToken: null|string

+  This is the response from `POST /individuals/search` expressed as JSON.

 .. avro:record:: SearchBioSamplesRequest

   :field datasetId:
+    The dataset to search within.
   :type datasetId: string
   :field name:
+    Returns BioSamples with the given :ref:`name <apidesign_object_names>` found by case-sensitive string matching.
   :type name: null|string
+  :field individualId:
+    Returns BioSamples for the provided individual ID.
+  :type individualId: null|string
   :field pageSize:
+    Specifies the maximum number of results to return in a single page.
+      If unspecified, a system default will be used.
   :type pageSize: null|int
   :field pageToken:
+    The continuation token, which is used to page through large result sets.
+      To get the next page of results, set this parameter to the value of `nextPageToken` from the previous response.
   :type pageToken: null|string

   This request maps to the body of `POST /biosamples/search` as JSON.